hwware/valkey/deps/hiredis/README.md

 Once an error is returned the context cannot be reused and you should set up a new connection.

-The standard replies that `redisCommand` are of the type `redisReply`.
-The `type` field in the `redisReply` should be used to test what kind of reply was received:
+The standard replies that `redisCommand` are of the type `serverReply`.
+The `type` field in the `serverReply` should be used to test what kind of reply was received:

 ### RESP2